OutSystems/docs-support/src/enterprise/maintenance/sql-compatibility-upgrade.md

 Follow the procedure below to perform an upgrade in place.

 1. Stop [OutSystems Services](https://success.outsystems.com/Support/Enterprise_Customers/Troubleshooting/Manually_starting_services_of_the_OutSystems_Platform_-_how-to_and_caveats#Starting_services) and [IIS](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/jj635851(v=ws.11)) to prevent database changes during the SQL Server engine upgrade.
-2. Create a backup of the platform, log. and session databases.
+2. Create a backup of the platform, log, and session databases.
 Verify that this backup can be restored if needed.
 3. [Upgrade the SQL Server engine version](https://docs.microsoft.com/en-us/sql/database-engine/install-windows/supported-version-and-edition-upgrades-version-15?view=sql-server-ver15).
 4. Change the compatibility level of the platform, log, and session databases.
 5. Rebuild all indexes of the platform, log, and session databases.